 - private research facilities.

 Within industry, you can work in a range of sectors for employers such as:

 - food and drink manufacturers.

 For a list of nanotechnology universities and research laboratories worldwide, see Nanowerk.

 Research and development is not restricted to major companies - small to medium-sized enterprises (SMEs) can also offer excellent careers to nanotechnologists.

 Job opportunities may be available through Knowledge Transfer Partnerships (KTP).
 A KTP is a joint project between a graduate, an organisation and a 'knowledge base', such as a university or a research organisation, which allows PhD graduates to apply their research to a commercial environment.
-The online database allows you to search by knowledge area, including the option to select only those partnerships involved in nanotechnology.

 Look for job vacancies at: